 We address these questions using a number of different tools, including behavioral responses, eye movements, EEG, and fMRI.

 For more background, see our publications.
-Or, for a very broad overview, check out these short videos of Dr. Yee talking about how lemons are like canaries, or this lovely press summary about why, when you open the refrigerator door, it’s so hard to keep in mind what you were looking for.
+Or, for a very broad overview, check out this short video of Dr. Yee talking about how lemons are like canaries, or this lovely press summary about why, when you open the refrigerator door, it’s so hard to keep in mind what you were looking for.

 Sharon Thompson-Schill (University of Pennsylvania)

 Lisa Musz (Johns Hopkins University)